mecid/mecid.github.io/_posts/2021-03-10-mastering-swiftui-previews.md

     }
 }
 ```

-> To learn more about providing custom values via SwiftUI’s Environment, take a look at my ["The power of Environment in SwiftUI"](/2019/08/21/the-power-of-environment-in-swiftui/) post.

 Here we declare the *SizeCategoryPreview* struct, a SwiftUI view accepting another view and putting it in a loop by applying different content size conditions.
 It allows you to validate the look and feel of your view in all possible size categories.